 Welcome to my 'shopping list' of tantalizing kid's cooking party games.

-If you are planning to pair these party games up with a party theme, then I've got a a bowl full of fun ideas for decorations, invitations, activities and more to go with my Kids Cooking Party Theme.
+If you are planning to pair these games up with a theme, then I've got a a bowl full of fun ideas for decorations, invitations, activities and more to go with my Kid's Cooking Theme.

 It can be difficult to remember how many lives each person has lost so a fun thing to do is to stick a small dot on the persons cheek every time they lost a life.
 3 dots and you are out of the game.